jeffreyan11/laser-chess-engine/README.md

 - SMP bugs:
   - hashfull goes above 1000
 - Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
-- tunemagic command leaks a large amount of memory
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured